MakarovMcom/Skill_Training/Finland/vuokraovi/README.md

 # Rental market in Espoo 🇫🇮

-2229 ads was gathered in the beginning of December 2021 cleand and represented in dashboard.
+2229 ads were gathered at the beginning of December 2021 cleaned and represented in the dashboard.

 Link to the dash: [Tableau Public Pages](https://public.tableau.com/views/RentalmarketinEspoo/RentalmarketinEspoo?:language=en-US&:display_count=n&:origin=viz_share_link)